harry-upton/audio-file-silence-splitter/README.md

 A python script that splits audio files on silence.

 To use, run: python AudioFileSplitter.py file.mp3 mp3
-Run with the -h flag for help and option arguments.
+\nRun with the -h flag for help and option arguments.

 Requires pydub - https://github.com/jiaaro/pydub